By: Massimo Re Ferre’, vCloud Architect

 VMs that have more than one vNIC will render with only one vNIC

-I have primarily used and tested LiquidDC with Chrome for Mac with the proper flag to disable web security.
+I have primarily used and tested LiquidDC with Chrome for Mac with the proper flag to deactivate web security.
 I haven’t tested other browsers / client platforms.

 These hold true for LiquidDC version 0.9.8.5 (the latest available at the time of this writing).

 The controls and exception management in the application is… non existent.
 All in all this tool has gone through very limited testing.
 And it’s been tested against a very limited number of vCD use cases so we are certainly not considering a lot of exceptions.